Muscle tension dysphonia: Diagnosis

-Physical Exam
+Physical exam

 Palpation is a key exam maneuver when evaluating MTD.
 Because of the increased muscle tension of the paralaryngeal and laryngeal muscles, the larynx will be elevated on palpation.
 To make the exam more objective, various scales have developed to help standardize the process.

-Voice Quality
+Voice quality

 The voice in MTD has been described as hoarse and breathy.
 MTD can be distinguished for another similar dysphonia, adductor spasmodic dysphonia, by differences in voice characteristics.
 In MTD, all vocal tasks (vowels, singing, etc) are difficult for the patient while in adductor spasmodic dysphonia, some vocal tasks are difficult while others are unaffected.
-There are objective parameters that help characterize the degree of dysphonia such as the Dysphonia Severity Index.
+There are objective parameters that help characterize the degree of dysphonia such as the Dysphonia Severity Index (DSI).
 This index is made up of many measurements of the voice include voice frequency measurements (high and low), maximum phonation time (MPT), and jitter (frequency instability).

-Vocal Fold Visualization
+Vocal fold visualization

 Videostroboscopy is the use of a camera to see the larynx and vocal cords.
 Stroboscopy allows the visualization of vocal cord movement, which vibrate too quickly for human eye to perceive.
 When assessing the vocal cords, the most common finding in MTD is a posterior glottic gap.
 Other findings include increased movement of the vocal folds towards one another, and changes in the angles of the vocal fold openings.

-Other Diagnosis Modalities
+Other diagnosis modalities

 Surface electromyography (sEMG) has been considered as a diagnosis tool for MTD. sEMG can measure the muscle units of the muscles of the larynx to deduce if there is increased activity which means they are more tense.
 The results of studies using sEMG in MTD is currently mixed.
 Some studies demonstrate increased EMG levels in MTD while others do not demonstrate a difference in EMG between individuals with MTD and individuals without MTD.

+Aerodynamic measurements can be used to evaluate the behavior of air during phonation.
+Subglottal pressure (SgP), mean transglottal flow (GF), and laryngeal resistance are the main measurements used.
+One study found that increased SgP with normal or increased GF is the most common set of measurements for patients with MTD.
+Another study found that it is possible to objectively diagnose up to 92.5% of patients with MTD using SgP.

 Treatment

-Medical Treatment
+Medical treatment

 In secondary MTD, the underlying medical cause should be addressed.
 Residual infections should be treated.
 Laryngopharyngeal reflux is treated similarly to GERD with diet and lifestyle adjustments and consideration for a proton pump inhibitor.

-Voice Therapy
+Voice therapy

 Voice therapy is commonly used in the treatment of MTD.
-The goal of voice therapy is to encourage proper vocal used and decrease the tension of the laryngeal muscles.
+The goal of voice therapy is to encourage proper vocal use and decrease the tension of the laryngeal muscles.
 Examples of voice therapy include voice exercises to help increase glottic closure, vocal hygiene, manual laryngeal therapy, respiratory exercises, nasal exercises and frequency modulation amongst other techniques.